Computer Assisted Proof of Drift Orbits Along Normally Hyperbolic Manifolds: Introduction

 The remainder of the paper is organized as follows.
 In Section \ref{sec:prel} we review some preliminary information about normally hyperbolic invariant manifolds, scattering maps, and the interval Newton method.
 In Section \ref{sec:main} we lay out our main theoretical results, namely the constructive hypothesis which are used to establish Arnold diffusion in explicit examples.
 Section \ref{sec:example} applies the method to the example system.
-Section \ref{sec:manifolds} is a technical treatment of constructive methods for studying the stable/unstable manifolds fo fixed points of maps.
 Proofs of some of the theorems and lemmas are relegated to the Appendices.